 “In passing through the different villages which lie scattered along the road the attention is arrested by the frail and miserable appearance of the cottages many of which are supported by props and in act every contrivance for keeping falling and tottering walls together seems to be resorted to; and occasionally an open door which reveals a mud floor and the usual heap of squalid half clothed children rolling upon it serves to remind you that you are in Dorsetshire.”

-That the correspondent from the Illustrated London News, at the time home to some of the poorest people in the country, should be shocked by the state of the poor in Dorset is saying something.
-Poverty is easy to recognise but remarkably difficult to quantify, particularly when it comes to the past.
-Most analysis concentrates on the financial aspects of poverty, but this barely does the subject justice.
+That the correspondent from the Illustrated London News, a city which was home to some of the poorest people in the country, should be shocked by the state of the poor in Dorset is saying something.
+As the correspondent found poverty is easy to recognise but remarkably difficult to quantify and most analysis concentrates on the financial aspects of poverty, but this barely does the subject justice.
 In this section I look at Dorset in the early 19th century generally and in a later section, Accounts of the Poor, I look at how poverty manifested itself in Evershot.

 Until the late 18th century the plight of the poor was not greatly considered.
 The Poor Law of 1601 had defined the role that the parish had to play in the care of the poor but the emphasis throughout this period was to ensure that the right order of society was maintained.
 Little attention was paid to addressing the causes of poverty or admitting that the poor had any particular rights within society.
 As Sir Thomas Smith had written in 1583 there were four classes in society.
 Right at the bottom were the ‘day labourers, poore husbandmen, marchantes or retailers which have no free lande,copiholders, and all artificers, as Taylers, Shoomakers, Carpenters, Brickemakers, Bricklayers, Masons, &c.
 These have no voice nor authoritie in our commonwealth, and no account is made of them but onelie to be ruled, not to rule other,’

 Superficially Smith’s meaning was that no account was made of these people in the political sphere but this belied the much wider belief that this class was of no account in any sphere a belief that persisted into the 19th century.
-There was a slight thawing of attitude in the late 18th century.
-Events in France from 1789 onwards had a profound effect on English Society.
+There was a slight thawing of attitude in the late 18th century but as the revolution in France turned into the Terror attitudes to the poor once again hardened.

 In 1795 the Revd.
 David Davies wrote one of the most remarkable introductions to his book ‘The Case of Labourers in Husbandry’ .
 It must surely be one of the first, if not the first acknowledgement ever that the wealth of the rich was entirely dependent on the labour of the poor.